 You can also contact the Independent Living Centre of Western Australia on 1300 885 886.

 You may be eligible for assistance to help with living costs.
 Below are some of the housing related concessions or rebates available if you have a WA Seniors Card.

 |Concession or rebate||Who to contact|

 (08) 6551 8800

 1800 671 233 (country)

-Account establishment fee rebate, supply charge rebate, reduced meter test fee.
+The Energy Concession Extension Scheme (‘scheme’) provides payments to assist people to meet their energy consumption costs in certain circumstances.
 Subsidies for life support equipment, air conditioning (in hottest parts of the state) and cooling/heating costs for people with thermoregulatory dysfunction.
 Hardship Utility Grant Scheme assistance for electricity, gas or water bills.

 |Local government rates